Fai3Z/Power-BI-Projects/README.md

 # Power-BI-Projects
-A repository sowcasing my work using Power BI for Data Analysis and Visualization
+A repository showcasing my work using Power BI for Data Analysis and Visualization